-Photo-amplifier with color negative projected on wall, ceiling or ground in a dark room – object trouvé, visual city noise music, city as performer, time score; Petersburg Art Space Berlin 2018
+Projection device, color negative for a projection on the ceiling or ground in a dark room – object trouvé, visual city noise music, city as performer, time score; Petersburg Art Space Berlin 2018

 A found negative becomes a canvas of time in which the urban environment is physically imprinted.
 It shows a musical scene where musicians improvise on instruments in a public urban looking space.
 The surface is full of scars, glitches, noises.
 The negative was found on the streets of down town São Paulo in Brazil.
 The scratches over the image become a score over layering the scene while creating a ground for synaesthetic perception.